Association football: Revival and ongoing growth

+At youth tournaments, 5-year-olds play in teams of 3 in special paddocks measuring 10×15 metres.

 In spite of the resistance from governing bodies, British women continued to play football.
 Restrictions against female participation in the sport began to be reduced in the late 1960s and the 1970s.
 The Italian women's football league was established in 1968.
 In December 1969, the Women's Football Association was formed in England, with the sport eventually becoming the most prominent team sport for women in the United Kingdom.
 Two unofficial women's World Cups were organised by the FIEFF in 1970 and in 1971.
 Also in 1971, UEFA members voted to officially recognise women's football, while the Football Association rescinded the ban that prohibited women from playing on association members' pitches in England.
 The first Asian Women's Championship happened in 1975, initially without the approval of the AFC, but later recognised by them.

 Women's football still faces many struggles, but its worldwide growth has seen major competitions being launched at both the national and international levels, mirroring the men's competitions.
 The FIFA Women's World Cup was inaugurated in 1991: the first tournament was held in China, featuring 12 teams from the six confederations.
 The World Cup has been held every four years since; by 2019, it had expanded to 24 national teams, and 1.12 billion viewers watched the competition.
 Four years later, FIFA targeted the 32-team 2023 Women's World Cup at an audience of 2 billion, while more than 1.5 million tickets were sold, setting a Women's World Cup record.
 Women's football has been an Olympic event since 1996.

 North America is the dominant region in women's football, with the United States winning the most FIFA Women's World Cups and Olympic tournaments.
 Europe and Asia come second and third in terms of international success, and the women's game has been improving in South America.